DUB - SFO

 The average price of all round-trip flights from Dublin to San Francisco clicked on KAYAK for each day over the last 12 months.

-Your flight ticket price will generally be cheaper if you fly to San Francisco on a Monday and more expensive on a Tuesday.
-On your return trip to Dublin, you should consider flying back on a Friday, and avoid Mondays for better deals.
+Your flight ticket price will generally be cheaper if you fly to San Francisco on a Sunday and more expensive on a Tuesday.
+On your return trip to Dublin, you should consider flying back on a Thursday, and avoid Wednesdays for better deals.

 What is the cheapest month to fly from Dublin to San Francisco?